vnsavitri/palmier-pro/README.md

 In-app chat:
 1. You can @ to reference media, which is particularly useful when iterating on generative media.
 2. Less context switching.
 It lives right inside the timeline.
+3. It has more control on the context window.

 External chat with MCP server:
 1. Centralized spending on tokens.
 You don't have to worry about paying for another service.